-Internal Audit bears responsibility for the risk-orientated and process-independent audit of risk management.
-The Management Board reports regularly to the Supervisory Board on the key findings of Internal Audit.
+Internal Audit is responsible for the risk-oriented and process-independent audit of risk management.
+The Executive Board reports regularly to the Supervisory Board on the key findings of the internal audit.
 The audits generally relate to all activities and processes of the Hauck Aufhäuser Lampe Group.